-To evaluate history-based parallel-access we have implemented a parallel-access JAVA client program that takes as input parameters the URLs and uses a database of previous rates from every mirror server to the client.
+To evaluate a history-based parallel-access we have implemented a parallel-access JAVA client program that takes as input parameters the URLs and uses a database of previous rates from the client to every mirror server.
 The JAVA client performs a history-based parallel-access for the requested document, saves the document locally, and records the time it took to download the document.
-To calculate the size of every block, clients need to know the total document size S. To obtain the document size, the parallel-access JAVA client polls the servers using a HTTP request at the beginning.
-The document size could also be prerecorded in a proxy cache or given to the client through a DNS server, thus, avoiding additional RTTs to poll the servers.
+To calculate the size of every block, clients need to know the total document size S. To obtain the document size, the parallel-access JAVA client polls the servers using a HTTP request at the beginning of the TCP connection.
+The document size could also be pre-recorded in a proxy cache or given to the client through a DNS server, thus, avoiding additional RTTs to poll the servers.

-To analyze the performance of a history-based parallel-access scheme, we performed several experiments using mirror servers in the Internet.
+To analyze the performance of a history-based parallelaccess scheme, we performed several experiments using mirror servers in the Internet.
 In particular we considered several mirror servers of the Squid Web Page (http://squid.nlanr.net/) [22].
-Figure 2 shows a network map with the mirror servers considered and the bandwidth of the slowest link in every path as given by pathchar [23].
-The Java client is always located at EURE-COM, France.
+Figure 2 shows a network map with the considered mirror servers and the bandwidth of the slowest link in every path as given by pathchar [23].
+The Java client is always located at EURECOM, France.
 Since the servers are situated in different countries and given that the connection from our institution (EURE-COM) into the Internet has a high access rate, a parallel-access connection from a EURECOM client to the mirror sites is likely to be bottleneck-disjoint.